const-dev/pylori/README.rst

 When a PDF version of the slides is available, pylori\_dl will download and place it in the created directory as well.
-If you are not satisfy with the quality of the original slides snapshots, you can use pdf2png to generate a higher resolution copy from PDF slides::
+If you are not satisfy with the quality of the original slides snapshots, you can use hdslides to generate a higher resolution copy from PDF slides::

-    $ pdf2png Why\ Bayesian\ nonparametrics\?/
+    $ hdslides Why\ Bayesian\ nonparametrics\?/

 pylori can also be used for lectures with multiple sections such as `this one <http://videolectures.net/mlss07_rasmussen_bigp/>`_.